-Who says I am responsible to make sure my employees take Sexual Harassment Training?
+Why I am responsible for my employees' Sexual Harassment Training?

 California S.B.
 1343 requires that all employers of 5 or more employees provide 1 hour of sexual harassment and abusive conduct prevention training to non-managerial employees and 2 hours of sexual harassment and abusive conduct prevention training to managerial employees once every two years.